 Comment: FWF membership is evaluated within a group of product developers, the sustainability manager and supply chain manager; particularly when writing the workplan and evaluating the performance check report.
+An evaluation of membership with top management also takes place when completing the budget.
 Feedback from agents regarding the progress of suppliers is integrated.